lucasgonze/magma/docs/readmes/lte/deploy_config_apn.md

 - For a new subscriber, fill out the fields including the "Access Point Names" field (screenshot below shows the view after clicking on the "Add Subscriber" button).
-Once you save the updated or new subscriber information, the APNs added to the subscriber profile will show be reflected on the page.
+Once you save the updated or new subscriber information, the APNs added to the subscriber profile will be reflected on the page.

 ![Adding subscriber with APN](assets/nms/add_apn2subscriber.png)